 It was tech week in the library this week.
 Students in 2nd - 4th grades practiced logging into MyOn.com an online reading site that recommends books on students' reading levels and tracks the amount of reading that they are doing.
 (They can even use it from home and count it on their reading logs) Students in Kinder were challenged to log on to the laptops by themselves - there were quite a few successes!
 Then they had time to practice reading and math skills on Starfall.com.
 1st grade classes began with an unplugged activity on sequencing and looping.
 Then they practiced coding algorithms using Code.org.

 4th grade classes were using online resources to research Native American tribes.

 This week students in 3rd - 5th grades continued to use Google Classroom to receive and complete assignments.
 Students in third grade had the opportunity to explain and showcase their math work using the ShowMe App.
 Click here for an example: www.showme.com/sh/?h=S7hp0W8

 Students in 5th grade used district supplied online resources to research presidential candidates and important issues during this election.

 4th grade students practiced math skills using Reflex Math.

-I'm not only our school librarian, but I'm also our technology coach.
+I'm not just a 3rd grade teacher; I'm also our technology coach!
 This year I will highlight some of the little things that we do that contribute to making our campus great.